 Before and after their 1993 marriage, they have supported a variety of humanitarian missions and public safety causes.
 A few samples:

-2004-2011: Shannen Rossmiller (left-center, at an FBI seminar) was a savant, a municipal judge and a mother of 3 when the 9/11 attack hit.
+2004-2011: Shannen Rossmiller (left-center, at an FBI seminar) was a savant, a municipal judge and a mother of three when the 9/11 attack hit.
 Furious, she taught herself a 4th dialect, Arabic, so she could sting terrorists online.
 She was credited with more than 200 cases of actionable intelligence and takedowns around the globe.
 But when the FBI wouldn’t fund this hero’s work, the Colberts did – for eight years.

 2009: Outraged by four separate anti-Semitic graffiti attacks on a Jewish preschool, the Colberts recruited a diverse group of citizens – Christens, Muslims and atheists – to fund and mount a security camera system (Rabbi at far-left, with camera company owner).
 As one contributor put it, “3-to-5-year-old kids shouldn’t have to face swastikas at drop-off.”